cysnhr/discontinued-100-days-of-code/log.md

 **Thoughts:** I'm getting frustrated with myself and I need to force myself to code only during a certain time.
 Also I asked a lot of people but they didn't know either so.
 I guess.
 I'm not exactly alone in the world.

-**Link to work:** err, no work? just a nice fun day of failed debugging.
+**Link to work:** err, no work? just a nice fun day of failed debugging. still I tried really hard to figure out the problem so here it is. [linked list debug 1](/codingpractices/linked_list_debug_1.py).
 Also I tried looking up other people's 100 days of code log but it looks like I'm the only one with this much useless stuff to talk about.